Dawit-Assaye/data-spark/SRS_SparkLite.md

 ## 1. Executive Summary

 ### 1.1 Purpose
-InsightSpark is an AI-powered autonomous data analyst agent that automates the role of a data analyst.
+DataSpark is an AI-powered autonomous data analyst agent that automates the role of a data analyst.
 It enables users to upload datasets and receive instant insights through natural language queries, automated code generation, execution, and visualization.

 ### 1.2 Scope
 This MVP focuses on: